 Primary page content

-New Cross might not be as scenic as some other parts of London, but it does have a fascinating and rebellious history (check out the Goldsmiths History Project), great diversity, and lots of rugged charm.
+New Cross might not be as scenic as some other parts of London, but it does have a fascinating and rebellious history (check out the Goldsmiths History Project blog for more on this), great diversity and lots of rugged charm.

-Soak it all up, the teaching as well as the social side.
+My advice for anyone studying at Goldsmiths would be to soak it all up – the teaching as well as the social side.
 Make friends from all over the world, and hold on to them – those relationships will enrich your life, professionally and personally.